Open-QKD-Network/cqptoolkit/paper.md

 ## Post Processing
 Processing of Qubits is split into 4 sections:

-- Alignment of receiver with transceiver, which involve a hardware check-up loop (laser power, noise measurement...) and a line length measurement loop.
+- Alignment of receiver with transmitter, which involve a hardware check-up loop (laser power, noise measurement...) and a line length measurement loop.
 - Sifting procedure (plug & play BB84 [@QKDprotocol]) that chose the proper states after an optical setting loop of phase adjustments and visibility measurements.
 - Error correction of detected bits.
 - Privacy amplification to obtain the final distilled key.